Bỏ qua đến nội dung

 Conclusion

-With these three tools, you now have a basic but powerful Home Assistant environment to manage, customize, and expand your smart home system.
-Visual Studio Code helps you edit configuration professionally, HACS extends Home Assistant’s capabilities with community integrations, and Samba Share lets you easily manage files from other devices on your network.
+With these three tools, you have a basic but powerful Home Assistant environment to manage, customize, and expand your smart home system.
+Visual Studio Code helps you edit configurations professionally, HACS extends Home Assistant’s capabilities with community integrations, and Samba Share lets you easily manage files from other devices on the network.

 Bạn thấy bài viết hữu ích?